-By opening up your home to foster pets, you're not only helping to save lives, you're providing the individual attention and love these dogs desperately need.
+By opening up your home to fostering, you're not only helping save lives, you're providing the individual attention and love these dogs desperately need in order to make a smooth transition to their forever home.
+In a loving foster home, every dog can get the individual attention he or she needs to find a forever family.